nmayorov/nmayorov.github.io/content/posts/ins_error_equations.md

 $$
 \Delta V \ll V^n
 $$
-For $\phi$-angle error model and its modified version other (but conceptually similar) arguments might be made to come up with the same conclusion.
+For $\phi$-angle error model and its modified version other (but conceptually similar) arguments can be made to come up with the same conclusion.

 # Summary and discussion